grammarware/slps/topics/exercises/README.txt

-xml1	- a DCG parser for XML subset (elements only) xml2	- a DCG parser for XML subset (elements and attributes) nb1	- abstract syntax for NB nb1	- typed NB abstract syntax
+xml1	- a DCG parser for XML subset (elements only) xml2	- a DCG parser for XML subset (elements and attributes) nb1	- abstract syntax for NB nb2	- semantics and types for NB lambda1	- lambda calculus abstract and concrete syntax in Prolog lambda2	- obsolete lambda3 - lambda calculus abstract syntax, free variables, substitution, evaluation